General Statement

 Hunter Close, Associate Professor, Physics (R)

-Sandra Duke, Senior Lecturer, Family and Consumer Sciences (R)
+Sandra Duke, Assistant Professor of Practice, Family and Consumer Sciences (R)

 Shelly Forsythe, Associate Chair and Associate Professor, Curriculum and Instruction (T)